TRS Plan 2

 Elected or appointed official

 As an elected or governor-appointed official, you are eligible to join a state retirement plan.
-To participate, you need to earn at least 90 times the state minimum wage each month.
+To earn service credit, most elected positions need to earn at least 90 times the state minimum wage each month.
 Or you can participate if you are already working in another position with a DRS retirement plan.

 To enroll or opt out, complete this membership form.
 You can enroll at any time during your elected or appointed service.
 Your contributions will continue until you separate from employment.